gjlumsden/net-core-workshop/labs/02-asp-net-core-fundamentals/04-security.md

     ```

 9. Run the application again and note that you’ve now overridden the styling for the login page.

+## Exercise 2 - Securing A Web API with Azure AD

+1. Take a look at the sample for [Calling a web API in an ASP.NET Core web application using Azure AD](https://azure.microsoft.com/en-gb/resources/samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/).

+2. Click **Browse on GitHub** and explore the project.

+3. If you have an Azure AD tenant that you can use, try running the sample *(guide is included in the link above)*.

+    > **Note:** This sample is for **Azure AD v1.0**.
+If you are looking for an Azure AD v2.0 sample (to sign-in users with Work and School accounts and Microsoft Personal accounts, please look at [active-directory-aspnetcore-webapp-openidconnect-v2](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2).

 ___
 #### Conditions and Terms of Use